Lawyer Referral Service/

 Topeka, Kansas 66612-1507

-A complaint form is available from the Commission office at the above address.
+A complaint form is available from the Commission office at the above address or on their website.
 The complaint should identify the conduct or action believed to be improper and should provide specific details and facts.
 If further information is needed, you will be contacted.

 The Kansas Supreme Court established the Lawyer's Fund for Client Protection on July 1, 1993, to compensate clients who suffer economic loss as a result of dishonest actions by an active member of the Kansas bar that occurs in the course of a lawyer client relationship.
 The fund covers most cases in which lawyers have taken for their own use or otherwise misappropriated clients' money or other property entrusted to them.
 The fund does not have the authority to discipline lawyers, resolve fee disputes, or determine legal malpractice claims.
 Claim forms are available upon request from: